cmclaughlin24/hermes/README.md

 3. Bridge Strategy: Each application shares a single database instance, but each tenant has their own schema.
 Each schema is identical, but are isolated.
 4. Isolated Strategy: Each application runs has it's own instances.

+The notification service is intended to be ran in isolation, with a set of workers listening to each tenant's queue.
+This allows each tenant to choose a different set of email (e.g. SendGrid) and telecommunication products (e.g. Twilio).
+While this may have a slightly higher infrastructure cost, it allows for high configuration and independent scaling based on the tenant's usage.

-A bridge strategy was selected for this application to deepen my personal understanding of how NestJS' dependency injection behaves and durable providers.
+A bridge strategy was selected for the IAM service to deepen my personal understanding of how NestJS' dependency injection behaves and durable providers.

 The multi-tenancy can be easily removed by: